 I call myself an agnostic, but religion has been a huge part of my life.
 This post shares my subjective experiences, and how they have shaped my opinion and attitudes towards religion.

 The first Sunday I moved out of home to go to university, I didn't go to church.
-That was my first opportunity to make my own decision, and it was made based on control, rather religious belief.
-I had felt coerced when living at home, and powerless in the weekly situation of being woken at 7am for church.
+That was my first opportunity to make my own decision, and it was made based on control, rather than on religiosity.
+I had felt coerced when living at home, powerless in the weekly situation of being woken at 7am for church.
 Not going to church is a mortal sin, which means that it can lead to damnation if never repented.
 However, eternal punishment wasn't on my mind as I enjoyed my new Sunday lie-ins.
 The only unease I felt related to how I was disappointing one of my parents.

 My mother's response was a mixture of disappointment and passive aggression.
 When I was back home, it was the great unsaid that I would continue to go to church, despite my conscious term-time lapses.
 Whereas my father could cohabitate by being passively non-religious, I was made to feel that I had to be passively religious.
 I avoided talking about religion, as to do so would be exposure to either information bulletins about how much God loved me, or scathing comments expressing I was weak, taken in by the devil, blind, or stupid.
 My mum often reiterated the importance of religion, but she too wasn't overly keen to open a constructive dialogue.
 I guess the one thing worse than knowing your son isn't religious, is hearing the sentiment expressed out loud.
-This is how my fear of confrontation developed.
+I think this is how my fear of confrontation developed.

-As much as religion has been primarily an unhealthy familial psychological battle, I have given the concept itself a lot of thought.
-For me, the only outlook that makes sense is agnosticism.
+As much as religion has been primarily an unhealthy familial psychological battle, I have had enough time in pews to give the concept itself plenty of thought.
+The only outlook that makes sense to me is agnosticism.
 Science cannot disprove God, because God is not scientific.
-You can make historical assumptions about the existence of Jesus, but you can't make a scientific argument about his supernaturality.
+You can make historical assumptions about religion's main characters, but you can't make a scientific argument for or against their supernaturality.
 It comes down to faith, which simply some people have, and others don't.

 But the reality of any personal relationship with a macro institution is vastly more complicated than can be reduced to a logical argument like the one above.
 What it really comes down to is personal experience and from where one draws meaning.
-Even within Catholicism, I see people come together without unanimous beliefs.
-People take different things from religion.
-It attracts people for different, sometimes contradictory, reasons:
+Even within Catholicism's supposed dogma, I have seen people with a variety of beliefs and attitudes.
+Religion seems to be able to attract people for different, sometimes contradictory, reasons:

 In my life so far, God has not revealed himself to me, and quite frankly, I find the whole thing completely uninteresting.
 If God wants me to change my mind, then it is totally within his power.